-- A song in Rutland Weekend Television was called "Football", the lyrics being entirely insane.
+- A song in Rutland Weekend Television called "Football" has some Up to 11 lyrics describing the phenomenon:

-Yes football is the game that we all love
+Yes, football is the game that we adore

-- In an episode of George and the Dragon, George gets arrested for hooliganism, though what he did was mild compared to today.
-Look closely and you'll see the policeman who arrests him is Lionel from As Time Goes By.
+- In an episode of George And The Dragon, George gets arrested for hooliganism, though what he did was mild compared to today.

 - Documented in Danny Dyer's (of The Football Factory) series The Real Football Factories and The Real Football Factories International.